udbhav1/solana-auctionhouse/README.md

 - Allow unlimited bidders by having each bidder fund a PDA derived from their public key that contains metadata about their bid
 - Allow the owner to close the auction PDA and reclaim its rent
 - Add an "instant buy" price that immediately ends the auction when reached
-- Allow bids in arbitrary SPL tokens
+- Allow bids in whitelisted SPL tokens
-- Allow multiple mints for the auction item(s) so many different things can be auctioned together
+- Allow multiple mints for the auction item(s) so many different tokens can be auctioned together